utkarsh9891/PackageSync/README.md

 # PackageSync

-Store off-line backup of your packages & restore them on the same or any other machine.
+__*Synchronize*__ your Sublime Text packages and your user-settings across different devices effortlessly.
+For this, PackageSync requires an online syncing application like Google Drive, Dropbox or SkyDrive installed on your devices.

-> Online syncing of packages coming in soon. :thumbsup:
+Alternatively, PackageSync also allows you to __*take portable backups*__ of your packages & __*restore*__ them on the same or any other machine without any need for third party applications mentioned above.

 ## Table of Contents
   + [Features](#features)